Creating a New Material

 • Click the Browse button next to Texture Source File and browse your computer for the image that you would like to use as a custom material.

-• Once it's specified, adjust the Scale and Offset and Angle to your liking.
+• Once it's specified, adjust the Scale and Offset and Angle settings to your liking.

 For more information on each of the options listed here, click on the Help button at the bottom of the dialog box to open your software's documentation.